Configure how Liberator handles HTTPS connections

 -

 Run the command below to test connecting to Liberator using a DHE cipher.
-The example below tests connecting with the DHE-DSS-AES256-GCM-SHA384 cipher, one of the DHE ciphers included in OpenSSL’s TLS 1.2 cipher suite:
+The example below tests connecting with the DHE-RSA-AES256-GCM-SHA384 cipher, one of the DHE ciphers included in OpenSSL’s TLS 1.2 cipher suite:

-openssl s_client -cipher DHE-DSS-AES256-GCM-SHA384 -connect host:port
+$ openssl s_client -cipher DHE-RSA-AES256-GCM-SHA384 -connect host:port

 Seeding the OpenSSL random number generator